-During the preparation of a forthcoming book on temporal databases (Temporal Databases: Theory, Design, and Implementation, edited by A. Tansel, J. Clifford, S. Gadia, S. Jajodia, A.d Segev, and R. Snodgrass, Benjamin/Cummings Publishers, Database Systems and Applications Series), a glossary on temporal database concepts and terms was developed.
-The glossary also appears in the September 1992 issue of the SIGMOD Record.
-The terms and concepts from this glossary are included here as an appendix in a dictionary-like format.
-Evaluation criteria, to be used when proposing new glossary entries, are also included in the appendix.
+An initial glossary on temporal database concepts and names was developed during the preparation of a forthcoming book on temporal databases (Temporal Databases: Theory, Design, and Implementation, edited by A. Tansel, J. Clifford, S. Gadia, S. Jajodia, A.d Segev, and R. Snodgrass, Benjamin/Cummings Publishers, Database Systems and Applications Series).
+That glossary also appears in the September 1992 issue of the SIGMOD Record.
+The terms and concepts from that glossary are included here in an appendix, in a dictionary format.
+In addition, the appendix includes relevance and evaluation criteria for glossary entries.
+The main body of this docoment has two parts.
+First, glossary entries proposed

-This paper was distributed to the TSQL e-mailing list in December 1992.
+This paper was distributed to the TSQL e-mailing list in March 1993.